Emus Swarm Town As Australia's Drought Worsens

 While this is one of the worst on record, New South Wales residents have seen crippling droughts before.
 The government said "drought has been a constant and inevitable feature of the NSW landscape."
 The area was hit by the "millennium drought" started in late 1997 and lasted until 2010.

-The state includes the capital city of Sydney.
+The state includes the capital city of Sydney, one of Australia's largest cities.
 The dry conditions were exacerbated by extremely minimal rainfall last month – the New South Wales government said "only 0-10mm were recorded in the Western, North West and Central areas of the state."

 The dry conditions are historic.
 According to Reuters, "it was the driest January-to-July period in New South Wales since 1965 and marked seven consecutive months of below-average rainfall for the state."